robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-Within each layer, we assumed individuals were associating if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within a given distance of one another.
+Within each layer, we assumed individuals were associating if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within a given spatial distance of one another.
 Typically for ungulates and other gregarious mammals, the ‘chain rule’ is applied for group assignment.
 For GPS data, the chain rule is applied if discrete spatiotemporal GPS fixes buffered by a given distance formed a contiguous buffer for two or more individuals, even if some individuals within the buffer were not within the given distance of one another